 Depending on the type of case, you may also be able to transfer the appeal to another court after you lose an appeal.
 Typically, this option is available when there are problems with uniformity in decisions on a particular issue or if it involves a substantial question of law.
 A transfer can be initiated by either court or by a petition from one of the parties involved in the case.

 Appeal to the Highest Court

 The final option is to further appeal the case to the highest court available in the land.
 For example, there are three levels of state courts in the State of Texas.
 This means taking issues of state law to the Supreme Court of Texas.
 For federal courts, the highest level of appeal for a federal decision is the U.S. Supreme Court.

 The state or federal supreme court is not required as a “matter of right” for the litigant to hear all cases petitioned and typically only hears only a fraction of cases submitted for appeal.
 Usually, a case is allowed at this level of appeal if it involves a question of uniformity in legal decisions or an important question of law.

 Seeking Help with the Appeals Process?

-At the Law Offices of Kretzer and Volberding P.C., our litigation attorneys are well-versed in the appeals procedures until all available resources have been exhausted.
+At the Law Offices of Seth Kretzer, our litigation attorneys are well-versed in the appeals procedures until all available resources have been exhausted.
 Our civil appeals lawyers fully understand the process and want to do everything they can to help you.